scottchiefbaker/dool/README.md

 Dool requires a 256 color compatible terminal.
 Most modern terminal emulators support this automatically.

+### Bits vs Bytes:

+One of the changes in `dool` is measurement of network and disk bandwidth in *bits* instead of bytes.
+This can be confusing if you're used to seeing the lower numbers in `dstat`.
+If you'd rather see bandwidth reported in bytes you can pass the `--bytes` option.

 ### See also:

 Other tools similar to Dool